-Under the agreement, we are sharing certain research and development responsibilities with Lilly to generate bispecific antibodies with the Azymetric platform.
-We are responsible for our internal and external research costs in support of this collaboration.
-After the conclusion of the research program, Lilly will be solely responsible for the further research, development, manufacturing and commercialization of the products.
+Under the agreement, we shared certain research and development responsibilities with Lilly to generate bispecific antibodies with the Azymetric platform.
+We were responsible for our internal and external research costs in support of this collaboration.
+Lilly is solely responsible for the research, development, manufacturing and commercialization of the products.

-Licensing and Collaboration Agreement with Celgene
+• Licensing and Collaboration Agreement with Celgene